-7.9.4 Cultural Heritage and Landscape
+6.9.4 Cultural Heritage and Landscape

 In the main, positive effects are forecast in relation to both the cultural heritage and landscape objectives.
-For example, the policies aiming to allow development that supports the existing character of a village and/or surrounding area and respects local character could encourage enhancement or protection of the historic environment, while the policies that protect and enhance the Green Belt, rural area and Chilterns AONB and are compatible with its surroundings should have a positive effect on safeguarding and enhancing landscapes and townscapes.
+For example, the policies aiming to allow development that supports the existing character of a village and/or surrounding area and respects local character could encourage enhancement or protection of the historic environment.
+Similarly, the policies that protect and enhance the Green Belt, rural area and Chilterns AONB should have a positive effect on safeguarding and enhancing landscapes and townscapes.
 In addition, focusing growth in Hemel Hempstead and restraining growth in the countryside should reduce impacts on the Borough's rural landscapes.